 Stink Bugs: In most cases, they are usually known as shield bugs.
 This is because stink bugs have the appearance of a shaped shield.

 Bed bugs: These bugs are often located in dark environments such as under beds, chairs, carpets, couches and in beds.
 The infestation of bed bugs can develop fast when bringing used or old furniture to your home.
-You can use Ammonia or rubbing alcohol.
+You can use steaming heat treatment, Ammonia or rubbing alcohol, or bed bug sprays.
 You can also check roach killers.

 Comparison: Stink Bugs Vs. Bed Bugs